orthecreedence/cl-async/tcp.md

 `tcp-connect` can also return a stream of type [async-io-stream](/cl-async/tcp-stream#async-io-stream) when the keyword argument `:stream` is `T`.
 This allows [normal stream operations on top of a non-blocking socket](/cl-async/tcp-stream).

+`tcp-connect` can wrap around an existing file descriptor via the `:fd` keyword arg.
+If an existing fd is passed in, `tcp-connect` will *not* attempt to connect on that fd, but will instead assume it has already been connected.

 Note that `tcp-connect` always opens a new connection.
 If you want to send data on and existing connection (and also be able to set new read/write/event